Dr Ben Macpherson

 Section Lead and Principal Lecturer for Performing Arts

-I am Senior Lecturer and Course Leader for Musical Theatre, and an active composer/lyricist.
+I am Interim Principal Lecturer and Section Lead for Performance, and Course Leader for Musical Theatre in the School of Art, Design and Performance.
 My interests include approaches to voice in performance, the British musical, embodiment and reception theory, alternative music(al) theatre practices (composed theatre, actor-musicianship), and new methods for exploring musical theatre dramaturgy.

 From 2007–2013, I worked as a freelance lecturer at various institutions, including the University of Portsmouth, the University of Winchester and the Royal Central School of Speech and Drama, and acted as creative consultant for Phoenix Theatre Company in Toronto, Canada.

 As a practitioner, my current project Fools and Idols (under the title All That’s Left), was workshopped in May 2014 as a commission by the New Theatre Royal Portsmouth, as part of the University’s drama festival UniFest2.
-Previous commissions include writing for a flash-mob at St. Pancras Station (London, 2011) and compositions for Wet Picnic Theatre Company’s installation Depth Charge (Portsmouth, 2012).
+Previous work includes Love and Kisses from Omaha (2016, Minghella Studio New Theatre Royal; Music and Lyrics), and commissions include writing for a flash-mob at St. Pancras Station (London, 2011) and compositions for Wet Picnic Theatre Company’s installation Depth Charge (Portsmouth, 2012).

 - Approaches to voice in performance (including the non-singer actor in musical theatre)